 You can also do a SWOT analysis of your business idea or brand to clarify strengths and weaknesses and further actions.

-#7 Keep patience, measure, and improve
+#7 Keep patience.
+Measure & improve

 Keep in mind that brand building from scratch, even online, takes time, practice, and patience.

 You will succeed indeed if you love what you do.
 Therefore, first, make sure that coaching is your passion.
-And, if it is, then get started now to learn within time.

 Choose between 1:1 and group coaching sessions